 'The Blues had a baby and named it Rock n Roll' said Muddy Waters and it's a truth visitors to vibrant Memphis discover every night on legendary Beale Street.
 You don't need to be an Elvis fan to enjoy nearby elegant Graceland and its remarkable exhibits plotting the legend's life.
 Visit Sun Studios and the powerful National Museum of Civil Rights.
 En route to Memphis you might want to visit the town of Oxford Mississippi, a place brimming with character.

 Days 6 - 7 : Memphis to Nashville

 Distance: 210 miles

 Our next stop is known as Music City USA, home of the world famous Grand Ole Opry and the Country Music Hall of Fame.
 Also in Nashville you can visit magnificent mansions such as The Hermitage, once home to Andrew Jackson and an idyllic place for a picnic.
-Heritage walking and trolley tours are an interesting way to see the city.
-A visit to a genuine honky-tonk bar is a must.
+Walking and trolley tours are an interesting way to see the city and toe tapping at a genuine honky-tonk bar is a must.
 Patsy Cline fans will also want to head to her museum and, as of 2017, guests can now stay in Patsy's Nashville home.
 Ask for details!

 Days 8 - 9 : Nashville to Gatlinburg

 Gatlinburg is the gateway to the Great Smoky Mountains National Park which encompasses a half million-acre area of Appalachian peaks and Tennessee valleys.
 Here you can fish, cycle, golf, hike, river raft or take the sky lift to enjoy panoramic views.
 Visit neighbouring Pigeon Forge where Dolly Parton's Dollywood Theme Park entertains you with more than 40 musical performances daily, exciting thrill rides and a 25-acre waterpark.